 Best practice is to check in the material tank prior to starting the burner.
 If water is present, try and remove as much as possible.
-If the water is not noticed, heat the material to 300°F (149°C) for two to three hours to evaporate the moisture.
+If the water is not noticed prior to starting the machine, heat the material to 300°F (149°C) for two to three hours to evaporate the moisture.
 Failure to follow this procedure will cause the material to overflow the tank resulting in possible machine damage and/or personal injury.